-Pearson Pilings is the latest brainchild of Everett A. Pearson, a pioneer in the composites industry and recipient of the 2002 Lifetime Achievement Award from the Composites Fabricators Association.
-Formed in 2004 and headquartered in a 35,000 square-foot facility in Fall River, Massachusetts, this family owned and operated company manufactures fiberglass composite pilings for a wide number of commercial and residential applications.
+Pearson Pilings was a brainchild of Everett A. Pearson, a pioneer in the composites industry and recipient of the 2002 Lifetime Achievement Award from the Composites Fabricators Association.
+Formed in 2004 and headquartered Somerset, Massachusetts, this family owned and operated company manufactures fiberglass composite pilings for a wide number of commercial and residential applications.

-The company is run by Everett’s son, Mark, who has also made his career in the composites industry.
+The company is owned by Mark Pearson, who has also made his career in the composites industry.
 Under his guidance the company has grown to be the leading supplier of composite pilings for the marine construction industry, and its products are becoming the material of choice for building foundations on waterfront and flood plane properties.

 A Brief History of Lasting Achievements